During its 16th week of development, a fetus will be starting to form facial expressions, and its nervous system will be growing.

-The fetus weighs around 2 and a half ounces (oz), and you may be starting to feel it move.
+The fetus weighs around 2 and a half ounces (oz), and you may be starting to feel fetal movement.

-This MNT Knowledge Center feature is part of a series of articles on pregnancy.
+This feature is part of a series of articles on pregnancy.
 It explains the symptoms of each stage of pregnancy, what to expect, and insights into the development of your child.

 The other articles in this series can help you through each week of pregnancy.